whichname/HorizontalFlowChart/README.md

 ```
 <br>
 <br>
-###If you has any questions or suggestions,please email me
+###If you have any questions or suggestions,please email me
 <br>
 ####:email: wzm625278436@qq.com
 <br>